fbpx Download Search Left Arrow Right Arrow Down Arrow Close Play Button Facebook Instagram linkedin Icon Cloud 1 Icon Cloud

 • Community batteries also have many other intangible benefits such as the fostering of community, placemaking, civic pride, and promoting education about energy and equity.

-However, the noise level is very low.
+As a reference, the Fitzory North battery noise level is very low.
 Generally speaking, a community battery could range from about 50-70 decibels at 1 metre from the unit.
 50 dB can be equated to the sound of a conversation at home, and 70 dB can be equated to a vacuum cleaner.
 Note that 50 dB is only 25% as loud as 70 dB because dBA is on a logarithmic scale.

 Noise levels do depend on battery model and size, and whether sound is an issue in practice will depend on: